abelardopardo/ontask_b/README.md

 - Integrated annotation capture mechanism (similar to a survey engine)

+- Visualization of columns (population measures) and individuals with respect to the population

 - Email tracking integrated in data table

 - Workflows shareable with other users (for teams of instructors)